inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 Then restart the server with `sudo systemctl daemon-reload && sudo systemctl restart inlets-pro`.

 Next create a config.yaml file on a computer in your private network.
-You can think of this machine as being like a jump box, or a bastion host.
+You can think of this machine as being like a jumpbox, or a bastion host.
 The `sshmux server` will run here in order to forward connections to your other servers.

 ```yaml
 # config.yaml